TEXT, APPLY ONCE AND BE CONSIDERED FOR ALL SCHOLARSHIPS.

 Scholarships

-The objective of MINT’s Equity/Diversity Scholarship Fund is to provide scholarship support for AMI teacher training to BIPOC individuals (Black, Indigenous and People of Color) and other traditionally marginalized groups.
+The objective of the MINT Equity & Diversity Scholarship Fund is to provide scholarship support for AMI teacher training for BIPOC individuals (Black, Indigenous and People of Color) and other traditionally marginalized groups.
 Its goal is to facilitate authentic inclusion and equitable access to AMI teacher training and to empower scholarship recipients to better the lives of all children through AMI Montessori education.

 MINT's Galbraith Fund for Montessori in the Public Sector is dedicated to promoting and supporting high-quality Montessori programs in the public sector, and to expanding the availability of Montessori education for all children and families.